MITProjectManus/checkin-shot/README.md

 # Notifications

-If outgoing email is configured,
+If outgoing email is configured, anything other than a success result code from the API call will result in a notification being mailed out to the configured error address.